Environments

 For the rest of this README, in each section we provide a link to download an example YAML configuration file.

-You can use the conda CLI to create a new, custom environment.
+CLI to create a new, custom environment.
 The parameters (the list of libraries, the location where to search for them, etc…) can be passed either from a configuration YAML file or directly on the console.
 We recommend using the first option (a YAML file is easier to share and modify).

 Basic custom environment

-Example config file for this sectionhere.
+Example config file for a basic custom environment here.

-This configuration installs specific versions python, pandas and geopandas from conda-forge.
+.
 If versions aren’t specified, the latest is installed.
 We recommend to always specify the version for reproducibility.
 The basic command to create this environment would be :

 conda env create -f env-example.yml

-However, this stores this environment files in /opt/conda, which is a directory that is recreated when the workspace restarts, and so custom environments are lost.
-Therefore, you want to specify a storage location in your user directory with the --prefix parameter
+, which is a directory that is recreated when the workspace restarts, and so packages stored in that directory by the user are lost if a workspace restarts.
+Therefore, you want to specify another storage location in your user directory with the --prefix

 conda env create -f env-example.yml --prefix /projects/env/env-example